Last update: 01.21.2019

 - Johannesburg, ZA

-That takes out more than half their servers, which means that the remaining servers are more likely to be strained by the load of torrent users.
-The providers recommend torrenting through their servers in Belarus or Russia to avoid problems – not the best solution.
+That takes out more than half their servers, which means that the remaining servers are more likely to be strained by a load of torrent users.
+The providers recommend torrenting through their servers in Belarus or Russia to avoid problems – not the best solution from the security standpoint if you ask us.

 Is it good for users in China?